Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: Introduction

+where $\dS$ is the surface element measure of a smooth axisymmetric surface $S\subset\mathbb{R}^3$, $\sigma$ is a smooth scalar- or vector-valued function defined on $S$, and $k(\xx,\yy)$ is a smooth function originating from a fundamental solution of an elliptic partial differential equation (PDE).
+The evaluation (target) point $\xx\in\mathbb{R}^3$ may lie far from or close to the surface, but not on it.

+Layer potentials of the form \eqref{eq:generic_layer_potential} arise in boundary integral formulations of elliptic PDEs and can be viewed as a convolution of the PDE's Green's function with the unknown ``density'' $\sigma$ over the boundary.
+Enforcing boundary conditions leads to an integral equation for $\sigma$, and once this equation is solved, the solution anywhere in the domain is obtained by evaluating the associated layer potential.

-Integral equation solvers for axisymmetric objects are of great importance in a variety of fields.
-For instance, the study of fluid-particle-systems at the microscale level, where the fluid flow is modeled by the Stokes equations, is vital for many industrial applications and fundamental fluid research.
-Applications include the rheology of fiber and polymer suspensions \cite{roure2019}, suspensions of spheres \cite{reddig2013}, novel material development \cite{Håkansson2014,calabrese2020}, and self-assembly of biological or synthetic particles \cite{wykes2016}.
-Axisymmetric particles, such as spheroids, rods, and rings, or segments of particles that can be described as bodies of revolution, are common in these applications.
-Numerical simulations of these systems are of significant interest, with integral equation methods demonstrating considerable success in this regard \cite{MALHOTRA2024112855,bagge2021,AFKLINTEBERG2016420,CORONA2017504,YAN2020109524}.
-Additionally, axisymmetric objects are important in acoustic scattering and wave propagation, particularly in the design of sound-absorbing surfaces and modern high-power loudspeakers.
-Several integral equation-based solvers for the Helmholtz equation have been developed with this symmetry in mind \cite{YOUNG20124142,LIU2016226,HELSING2014686}.
-However, accurate and efficient solution evaluations close to the surface of these objects, which is the focus of this work, remain an area of active research.
+Such settings appear in many applications.
+At the microscale, for example, Stokes flow governs the motion of fluid–particle systems.
+These arise in the rheology of fiber and polymer suspensions \cite{roure2019}, suspensions of spheres \cite{reddig2013}, the design of new materials \cite{Hakansson2014,calabrese2020}, and the self-assembly of biological or synthetic particles \cite{wykes2016}.
+Axisymmetric geometries such as spheroids, rods, rings, and general bodies of revolution occur naturally in these contexts.
+Axisymmetric geometries are also important in acoustics and wave propagation governed by the Helmholtz equation, particularly in the design of absorbing surfaces and high-power loudspeakers.
+Boundary integral solvers have proven effective in both Stokes \cite{MALHOTRA2024112855,bagge2021,AFKLINTEBERG2016420,CORONA2017504,YAN2020109524} and Helmholtz \cite{YOUNG20124142,LIU2016226,HELSING2014686} settings.
+Nevertheless, accurate and error-controlled evaluation of layer potentials close to the surface remains a challenging and active area of research.